tdjsnelling/sqtracker/README.md

 The HTTP proxy allows the client, API, and BitTorrent tracker to all be accessible via a single endpoint.

+Traefik is recommended and is configured by default.
+An Nginx config file is also provided for those that prefer it and the `docker-compose.yml` file contains an Nginx block that can be enabled.

 ### Deploying with Docker compose

 The sqtracker platform is designed to be deployed via Docker.
 Once a configuration file is created, deploying is as simple as running `docker compose up -d` at the root of the project.